 Many of California’s public school teachers cannot afford to live in the communities where they work, forcing them to commute long distances or pushing them out of the education system altogether.
 As districts attempt to recruit and retain teachers amid skyrocketing housing costs, some local educational agencies have begun seeking to take advantage of the Teacher Housing Act of 2016, which authorizes LEAs to pursue affordable housing for employees by leveraging a range of programs and fiscal resources available to other housing developers.

-A new report from the University of California, Los Angeles’ cityLAB, UC Berkeley’s Center for Cities + Schools and Terner Center for Housing Innovation, Education Workforce Housing in California: Developing the 21st Century Campus, provides an extensive review of the need for public education workforce housing solutions, where and how some strategies can — and in some districts are already — being implemented, and recommendations to advance housing solutions on land currently owned by LEAs.
+A new report from the University of California, Los Angeles’ cityLAB, UC Berkeley’s Center for Cities + Schools and Terner Center for Housing Innovation, Education Workforce Housing in California: Developing the 21st Century Campus, provides an extensive review of the need for public education workforce housing solutions, where and how some strategies can be implemented — including examples from districts already doing this work — and recommendations to advance housing solutions on land currently owned by LEAs.

 “Teacher quality has the greatest impact on student achievement of any on-campus factor, and support staff are essential to the proper functioning of schools,” said CSBA President Dr. Susan Heredia.
 “So, it’s essential that we pursue high-leverage measures to attract and retain an education workforce that can prepare our students for the challenges of college, career and community in the 21st century.”